angeella/Cluster-mass-EEG/Cluster_Mass_EEG.md

 if the two-tailed is considered.

 We have this model for each time point $t \in \{1, \dots, 500\}$ and each channel, so finally we will have $n_{\text{time-points}} \times n_{\text{channels}}$ statistical tests/p-values (raw).

 ## Spatio-temporal Cluster mass

-Then, we need to construct the spatial-temporal clusters in order to correct the raw p-values for the FWER.
-In this case, we will use the theory of graph, where the vertices represent the channels and the edges represents the adjacency relationship.
+Then, we need to construct the **spatial-temporal clusters** in order to correct the raw p-values for the FWER.
+In this case, we will use the theory of graph, where the vertices represent the channels and the edges represents the **adjacency** relationship.
 The adjacency must be defined using prior information, therefore the three-dimensional euclidean distance between channels is used.
 Two channels are defined adjacent if their euclidean distance is less than a threshold $\delta$, where $\delta$ is the smallest euclidean distance that produces connected graph.
 This is due to the fact that connected graph implies no disconnected sub-graph.
 Having sub-graphs implies that some tests cannot, by design, be in the same cluster, which is not a useful assumption for this analysis. (@Jaromil, @Jaromil1).

 Then, we have the spatial adjacency definition, we need to define the temporal one.
 We reproduce this graph $n_{\text{time-points}}$ times, the edges between all pairs of two vertices (tests) are associated to the same electrode when they are temporally adjacent.
 The final graph has a total of vertices equals to the number of tests ($n_{\text{channels}} \times n_{\text{time-points}}$).
 The following figure represents the case of $64$ channels and $3$ temporal measures:

 ![Example from @Jaromil1](Image/cluster.JPG)

 We then delete all the vertices which statistics are below a threshold, e.g. the $95$ percentile of the null distribution of the $F$ statistics.
-This produces a new graph composed by multiple connected components.
+This produces a new graph composed by **multiple connected components**.
 Then, each connected component is interpreted as a spatiotemporal cluster.
 Finally, for each connected component, we compute the cluster-mass statistic using the sum (or sum of squares) of statistics of that particular connected component.

 The cluster-mass null distribution is computed by permutations while maintaining spatiotemporal correlations among tests.
 Permutations must be performed without changing the position of electrodes nor mixing time-points.
-Concretely, after transforming the responses using the permutation method in Kherad-Pajouh and Renaud (2015), they are sorted in a three-dimensional array.
+Concretely, after transforming the responses using the permutation method in @Kherad, they are sorted in a three-dimensional array.
 It has the design (subjects $\times$ stimuli) in the first dimension, time in the second one and electrodes in the third one.
 Then, only the first dimension is permuted to create a re-sampled response (or 3D array).
 Doing so, it does not reorder time-points, neither electrodes, therefore, the spatiotemporal correlations are maintained within each permuted sample.

 # Permuco4brain